rheamall/Dashboards/README.md

 # Dynamic Dashboards Portfolio

-This repository includes the Power BI files for all the dynamic dashboards I have created, each designed to address specific analytical needs and objectives.
+Dive into my collection of data dashboards and discover the stories within the numbers.

 ### List of Dashboards (Updated as of 29th March 2024):
+Each dashboard was designed to address specific analytical needs and objectives.
 1. Airbnb Listings in London

-Dive into my collection of data dashboards and discover the stories within the numbers.

 ### Feedback is welcome.
 Connect with me:
 - Linkedin: https://www.linkedin.com/in/rheamall